danny314/webdev/enroll-rest/README.md

-Tnis is a simple REST service using JEE7.
+This is a simple REST service using JEE7.
+It accepts and returns JSON. gson library is used for serialization and deserialization of Java into JSON and vice versa.

 To 'POST' data using JSON, curl can be used in the following way - curl -H "Content-Type: application/json" -d '{"message":"Some message"}' http://localhost:8080/enroll-rest-1.0-SNAPSHOT/helloworld/enroll